mailtodanish/mailtodanish/README.md

 ### Hi there 👋
-I am a software developer based out of Jaipur, India working on Software Architecture and API design.
-I also advice on cloud configurations, deployment or scalability issues.
+I am a software developer working on Software Architecture and API design.

-I can help in Python, FastAPI, Flask , Django and security review of code.
-I also look into troubleshooting code that does not work as intended.

 ## My Skills :computer: